JW-333/application/README.md

 # Phase 4: Task 2

- -parking space added to list of parking space -parking space added to list of parking space -parking space added to list of parking space -parking space added to list of parking space -parking space added to list of parking space -parking space added to list of parking space -parking space added to list of parking space -parking space removed from list of parking space -location of parking space changed
+ - parking space added to list of parking space
+ - parking space added to list of parking space
+ - parking space added to list of parking space
+ - parking space added to list of parking space
+ - parking space added to list of parking space
+ - parking space added to list of parking space
+ - parking space added to list of parking space
+ - parking space removed from list of parking space
+ - location of parking space changed
- -charge of parking space changed availability of parking space changed availability of parking space changed
+ - charge of parking space changed
+ - availability of parking space changed
+ - availability of parking space changed

 ("parking space added to list of parking space" appears 6 times first due to the initialization of the list in ParkingAppUI)
 # Phase 4: Task 3